Crisis on Campus: Navigating Mental Health Needs in Colleges and Universities

 To support both the students who are struggling and the people that work with them, we’ve identified several interventions that colleges can consider as they work to expand the services they can provide students.

 Group therapy is a great option for colleges as it offers the chance to provide services to multiple students at one time, increasing the numbers of students that can get access to care at once.
 Many students will see benefits from participating in group therapy, similar to the benefits they might receive from individual therapy.
 Colleges are wise to start or expand group therapy programs so that more students can participate.

-Many students, particularly those who are Black, indigenous, or others of color, can benefit from peer counseling and peer support options on campus.
+Many students, particularly those who are Black, Indigenous, and People of Color, can benefit from peer counseling and peer support options on campus.
 Investing in a program like this requires a generous time investment up front, but fewer students might feel the need to seek individual therapy at the college counseling center if they feel adequately supported through peer-to-peer programs.

 Many campuses have well-established campus life and wellness offices staffed by compassionate professionals.
 College counseling centers can partner even more with these important groups to educate students on mental health and stress, focus on prevention, and identify students who might be at risk.
 Workshops, events, and other resources can help all students learn how to identify symptoms and warning signs and identify new solutions to manage their mental health.

 If you are a professional who refers students to outside mental health treatment providers, we encourage you to help students identify their most affordable treatment options.
 If the student is uninsured, help them consider all their options.
 Can they join a family member’s health insurance plan or find an affordable plan on the exchange?
 Can they work with certain providers who offer sliding scale fees?
 It’s important to consider affordable options so that financial concerns do not increase students’ stress levels further.